Ipswich Girls' Grammar School welcomes applications from students who are residents of other countries and who wish to study in Australia.

 The following important forms and information can be accessed by clicking on the links below:

 The Australian Government wants overseas students in Australia to have a safe, enjoyable and rewarding place to study.
 Australia’s laws promote quality education and consumer protection for overseas students.
 These laws are known as the ESOS framework and they include the Education Services for Overseas Students (ESOS) Act 2000 and the National Code 2007.
 To know your rights and responsibilities, click on the following link .

 The link to the spreadsheet below provides details of Education Agents with whom Ipswich Girls' Grammar School including Ipswich Junior Grammar School (CRICOS 00533D) has a formal signed Agent's Contract (Written Agreement).
-The details therein are subject to updating and are current as at 29 November, 2013.
 Click here for .